zodwa-wecode/Mzamomtsha-Website/README.md

 We have a mailing list located at: Website@google.com

 License:
 The project is licensed under the MIT license.
+You can find more information in the LICENSE file.